 Mr. Outten has lectured extensively on employment law, especially on negotiation, mediation, and arbitration of employment disputes, on employment and severance agreements, and on retaliation and whistleblower claims.
 He is a widely published author whose work is frequently found in legal and popular publications.

-Mr. Outten was selected by his peers as one of the “Best Lawyers in America” for at least 20 years and as one of New York’s Super Lawyers for many years, where he is listed as one of the Top 100 lawyers in New York.
+Mr. Outten has been selected by his peers as one of the “Best Lawyers in America” for more than 25 years and as one of New York’s Super Lawyers for many years, where he is listed as one of the Top 100 lawyers in New York.
 He was selected for the Lawdragon 500 Leading Lawyers in America from 2005 to 2014 and for the Lawdragon 500 Leading Litigators in America in 2006 and was named a Lawdragon "legend."
 Best Lawyers designated him "Lawyer of the Year" for Labor and Employment Law - New York in 2010 and 2012.

-Mr. Outten has held many leadership positions in the ABA's Section of Labor & Employmente Law, including servicing as Chair (205-2016), He was a founding member of the Executive Board of the National Employment Lawyers Association (NELA) and served on its Board for more than 11 years; he is co-chair of its International Law Committee.
+Mr. Outten has held many leadership positions in the ABA's Section of Labor & Employmente Law, including servicing as Chair (205-2016), He was a founding member of the Executive Board of the National Employment Lawyers Association (NELA) and served on its Board for more than 11 years.
 He founded the New York affiliate of NELA and was its president for more than 15 years.
-He is a co-founder and officer of Workplace Fairness, a charitable/educational organization.
+He is a co-founder and president of Workplace Fairness, a charitable/educational organization.
 He was a founding member of the Board of Governors of the College of Labor & Employment Lawyers (1995).